annepham1512/annepham1512/README.md

-👋 Hi there!
-I'm Anne, a budding data enthusiast exploring the beauty of data structures and diving into the exhilarating field of deep learning.

 🔭 I’m currently learning all the basic about the essence of computer science while working on some personal or group projects, including:
 - Creating an interative web application with **Neural Style Transfer** using TensorFlow